Readpato/Readpato/README.md

 ## What I am up to

-- 🔭 I’m currently working on my personal projects and Software Developer for Heveloon.
+- 🔭 I’m currently working on my personal projects and as a Frontend Developer for Heveloon LTD
-- :computer: I’m currently working with [Vue](https://vuejs.org/).
+- :computer: I’m currently working with [Vue](https://vuejs.org/)
-- 🌱 I want to learn [React](https://reactjs.org/).
+- 🌱 I want to learn [Svelte](https://svelte.dev/) and [React](https://reactjs.org/)
 - 💬 Talk to me about programming, fantasy books, food and memes :)

 ## 📕 My Latest Projects